microsoftgraph/dataconnect-solutions/solutions/Fabric Capacity Insights Pre Requisites/readme.md

 Template.
 1. Download and install Microsoft Power BI Desktop if you don’t have it installed already on your machine.
     - Link to download Download Microsoft Power BI Desktop from Official Microsoft Download Center. [here](https://www.microsoft.com/en-us/download/details.aspx?id=58494)
-2. Download the pre-created PowerBI security report that can generate insights from data that is produced using Fabric pipeline.
-Link to download PowerBI Report. [here](https://go.microsoft.com/fwlink/?linkid=2300612)
+2. Download the pre-created PowerBI capacity report that can generate insights from data that is produced using Fabric pipeline.
+Link to download PowerBI Report. [here](https://go.microsoft.com/fwlink/?linkid=2327501)

 ![](Images/42.png)